-This guide covers three family-friendly Karatsu stays at different styles, plus how to combine the stay with squid lunch and morning market.
+This guide covers three family-friendly Karatsu stays — resort, ryokan, and budget — plus how to combine the stay with squid lunch and the morning market.

 Why staying overnight in Karatsu works for families

 Yobuko Asaichi morning market opens at 7:30 AM — too early for any same-day Fukuoka visitor to make.
-Stay in Karatsu and you’re 20 minutes away.
-Niji-no-Matsubara beach is also better at dusk and early morning, both impossible on a day trip.
-Karatsu Castle is open until 17:00.
+Stay in Karatsu and you’re only 20 minutes away.

 - Drive time: Fukuoka 80–90min via highway + coastal road